cornell-ece5745/ece5745-S01-front-end/docs/index.md

 You can use the following steps to view the gate-level schematic for the design.:

- - Select the `RegIncr4stageRTL` module in the _Logical Hierarchy_ panel
+ - Select the `RegIncrNstage__p_nstages_4` module in the _Logical Hierarchy_ panel
+ - Choose _Select > Cells > Leaf Cells of Selected Cells_ from the menu
  - Choose _Schematic > New Schematic View_ from the menu
- - Double click the box representing the `RegIncr4stageRTL` in the schematic view
- - Continue to double click to move through the design hierarchy
+ - Choose _Select > Clear_ from the menu

+You can use the _Logical Hierarchy_ browser to highlight modules in the schematic view.
+If you click on the drop down you can choose _Cells (All)_ instead of _Cells (Hierarchical)_ to browse the standard cells as well.
 You can determine the type of module or gate by selecting the module or gate and choosing _Edit > Properties_ from the menu.
 Then look for `ref_name`.
-You should be able to see the schematic for a single stage of the pipline including the flip-flops and an `add` module.
+You should be able to see the schematic for eaech stage of the pipline including the flip-flops and and the add module.
 See if you can figure out why the synthesis tool has inserted AND gates in front of each flip-flop.
 If you look inside the `add` module you should be able to see the adder microarchitecture.

 You can use the following steps to view a histogram of path slack, and also to open a gave-level schematic of just the critical path.